WalletScrutiny/WalletScrutinyCom/_android/com.huobionchainwallet.itokenhd.md

 ---

+## Notes on Similar Apps

+This is the current Android app.
+It replaced:

+- {% include walletLink.html wallet='android/com.huobionchainwallet.gp' verdict='true' %}

+As seen on the [web archive.](https://web.archive.org/web/20220603173723/https://www.itoken.com/)

+The iPhone version retained its app ID.

+## 2023-11-02 Review

-## App Description from Google Play
+### App Description from Google Play

 > iToken HD is a decentralized multichain crypto wallet securely managing and protecting all of your cryptocurrencies and NFTs & Your Gateway to Web 3.0.
 >